jon-brandy/hackthebox/Categories/Pwn/Kernel Adventures: Part 1/README.md

 27. Since the valid password length is 8 bytes, meaning **2 to the power of 68** and very time consuming because the only way to get the valid pass is by bruteforcing it.
 28. To speed up the process, we can use **angr** or **z3** library in python.
-But in this writeup I prefer to use **z3**.
+But in this writeup I will show the result for using both.
 Also we need to compile the C hash function so we can validate whether our password is correct.

 > SCRIPT TO BRUTEFORCE --> using Z3